JuliaSpaceMissionDesign/MixedTypesContainers.jl/README.md

 # Containers.jl

-*An efficient library for mixed-types containers.*
+*An efficient library for mixed-types containers handling and iteration.*

 ## Quickstart